Valdimus/HDFSWorkspace/README.md

 # TODO

 * Handle the quit(save="no"), at this time, it always save workspace.
-As workaround, I had saveWorkspace function to set the choosen behavior.
+As workaround, I add saveWorkspace function to set the choosen behavior.